Grandi9/LendingClub/README.md

 is that the loans are offered at a much lesser interest rate than the loans offered by conventional banks. (https://www.lendingclub.com/)

+In this project, I analyzed Lending Club data from 2013 to 2015, totaling 100K observations.
+The goal is to create various models that can predict which loans are likely to default.
+To predict loan default rates and devise an investment strategy, various models such as Decision Trees, Random Forest, Boosting models, and linear models were developed.

 ##Part-1: Data Exploration

 ##Part-2: Data Cleaning